wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-excel/includes/5-exercise-worksheets-commands.md

     > - The `Worksheet.freezePanes` collection is a set of panes in the worksheet that are pinned, or frozen, in place when the worksheet is scrolled.
     > - The `freezeRows` method takes as a parameter the number of rows, from the top that are to be pinned in place.
 We pass `1` to pin the first row in place.

-1. Verify that you've saved all of the changes you've made to the project.
+1. Verify that your changes are saved to the project.

 ### Test the add-in